Fighting the Tyranny of 'Niceness': Why We Need Difficult Women

 Related Topics

-The Challenges and Rifts of the Fourth Wave: Lewis analyzes the rise and predicament of fourth-wave feminism, pointing out that social media has brought both energy and division, with conceptual conflicts between younger generations and their predecessors, especially regarding gender fluidity and political strategies.
+The article also critiques the tendency of “cancel culture” to conduct purges within feminism, cutting down complex figures wholesale and thereby weakening the historical depth and strategic diversity of the movement.
+Lewis analyzes the rise and predicament of fourth-wave feminism, pointing out that while social media has brought unprecedented energy and visibility, it has also brought division.
+Conceptual conflicts between younger generations and their predecessors—especially regarding gender fluidity and political strategies—have sometimes devolved into simplistic dismissals rather than productive dialogue.

 Related Articles